 Visible for miles is the historic lighthouse of Hope Town, a candy-striped sentinel on the southeastern reef.
 You can sail south to Pelican Cays National Park from there.
 Surely, you will be amazed by the vast collection of colorful corals and sea life.
 Certainly, you will see giant starfish that are scattered along the sandy bottom for miles.
 Sail The Abacos on your Bahamas yacht charter vacation, and you won’t believe your eyes!

-8 Days / 7 Nights Abacos Islands Yacht Charter Vacation
+8 Days / 7 Nights Abacos Yacht Charter Vacation Itinerary

-Here is your sample Itinerary for your Abacos Bahamas Yacht Charter Adventure.
+Here is a sample Itinerary for your Abacos Bahamas Yacht Charter Adventure.

 Day 1: Elbow Cay

 In the Abacos Bahamas, Hope Town is the main settlement on Elbow Cay A picturesque village built around a protected harbor.
 Also, the perfect place to start your Abacos Yacht Charter.
 It looks as if it might have been picked up in New England and dropped in the Abacos.
 In addition, for the history buffs, we suggest visiting the Wyannie Malone Museum.
 During the visit attain a fascinating picture of how this area was part of the American Revolution.
 Moreover, Hope Town is the location of the candy-striped Elbow Reef Lighthouse, built-in 1863.
 A landmark in the Abacos for generations.
 Especially, make sure to climb the one hundred and one steps to the top for a stunning view over the Sea of Abaco.